brianboyko/fancyFizzbuzz/README.txt

    => Get version info
  node index.js -i (or -input) [filename]
-   => Input min and max from text file. node index.js -o (or -output) [filename]
+   => Input min and max from text file.
+      This must be in the form "#, #"
+      (This is a fairly useless feature but can be expanded to include JSON parameters for fine tuning on later features) node index.js -o (or -output) [filename]
    => Output to file, instead of console node index.js -m (or -moduli) [fizz modulus] [buzz modulus]